Introduction

 Scheme articles

-Consumers will pay a deposit on every single-use drink container between 50ml and 3L that are made of:
+Consumers will pay a deposit on every single-use drink container between 150ml and 3L that are made of:

-• PET plastic, steel or aluminium (in England and Northern Ireland)
+• PET plastic, steel or aluminium (in England, Scotland and Northern Ireland)

 Waste management is a devolved policy area, hence the lack of consistency between the four nations.
-The deposit amount in England, Wales and Northern Ireland has not been decided and will be finalised by the yet-to-be-established Deposit Management Organisation (DMO), although it will be capped by an upper limit set out in the legislation.
+The deposit amount in England, Wales and Northern Ireland has not been decided and will be finalised by the yet-to-be-established Deposit Management Organisations (DMO), although it will be capped by an upper limit set out in the legislation.
+The existing Scottish regulations set out a flat 20p rate deposit, but this may change as the systems develop.

 Consumers will be encouraged to return containers with any caps/lids, but this will not be mandatory.